Venus D-Lite

-Adam Daniel Guerra (born June 30, 1984), known by his stage name Venus D-Lite, is an American drag performer, television personality and Madonna impersonator.
+Adam Daniel Guerra (born September 5, 1983), known by his stage name Venus D-Lite, is an American drag performer, television personality and Madonna impersonator.
 He gained recognition for competing on the third season of RuPaul's Drag Race, and went viral with his appearance in a My Strange Addiction episode called "Addicted To Being Madonna" (2015).

 Early life and education

-Guerra was raised in Los Angeles, California.
+Guerra was raised in Rosemead, California.
 He attended San Gabriel High School and then Orange Coast College, where he majored in business.
 He was also pursuing a degree in film from Los Angeles Community College, but dropped out in order to pursue a career in drag full-time.

 Career

 Guerra started performing as D-Lite (in a Marilyn Monroe impersonation) on August 5, 2002 and made his first television appearance on The Ricki Lake Show in 2003.
 His drag name came from a combination of “Venus” (taken from “Venus Was Her Name”, a song by Shocking Blue), and “D-Lite”, a name thought of by Guerra's then-boyfriend and makeup artist of three years.
 A fan of Madonna, he spent over $175,000 on 19 surgeries to look like her for his performances.
 He was announced as a contestant on RuPaul's Drag Race season 3 on January 24, 2011.
 He was eliminated in the first episode, after losing a lip sync to "The Right Stuff" by Vanessa Williams against Shangela, and placed thirteenth.
 He did however make a guest appearance on the first episode of the fourth season.

 In 2014, he made an appearance on Botched to get rhinoplasty surgery.
 He was in an episode of My Strange Addiction in 2015 to discuss his Madonna obsession.
 He was also with fellow Drag Race alumni in an episode of Skin Wars.

 On February 5, 2015, Drag Race winner Bianca Del Rio featured Venus in an episode of her WOWPresents web series "Really Queen?" where she made jokes about her.
 Venus appeared in a reaction video on February 25 by WOW making jokes back at Del Rio.

 Aside from Madonna, he has previously impersonated Marilyn Monroe, Paris Hilton, Cher, Gwen Stefani, Judy Garland, and Barbra Streisand.